Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-There are many things you should look for when conducting a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of things to look over when conducting an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling could be significant for property managers and landlords.
-For professional assistance, get in touch today to book your rental property house assessment.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property managers and landlords.
+For specialist guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties